Published On: May 10, 2019 • Last Updated: Oct 14, 2023 • 9 min read •

-Which documents are required to register LLP?
+What documents do I need to register LLP?

-- Self-attested copy of PAN card
+Self-attested copy of

-- Self-attested copy of identity proof (Aadhaar card/Passport/Election card/Driving License)
+identity proof (Aadhaar card/Passport/Election card/Driving License)

 proof (latest bank statement/ telephone/ mobile/ electricity/ gas bill)

-- Scanned copy of a passport-sized photograph
+A scanned copy of a passport-sized photograph

-For Business address proof
+Business address proof

-- NOC from the owner
+An NOC from the owner

 How to reserve the name for an LLP?

-Is there any minimum capital requirements?
+Are there any minimum capital requirements?

 No. There is no minimum amount prescribed to form an LLP in India.
 It can be started with any amount of capital demanded by the business.
 Although there is no minimum requirement, every partner must make a contribution financially to form LLP.
-The amount of capital contribution is disclosed in the LLP Agreement and amount of stamp duty is decided by the total contribution amount.
+The amount of capital contribution is disclosed in the LLP Agreement and the amount of stamp duty is decided by the total contribution amount.

-What is an LLP agreement?
+What is the meaning of an LLP agreement?